randoop/randoop/src/systemTest/README.txt

-These files are not part of Randoop's implementation and may be distributed other licenses other than the MIT license.
+These files are not part of Randoop's implementation and may be distributed under licenses other than the MIT license.